All About Digital Photos

 Top: original photo with a 1.33:1 aspect ratio.
 Cropping marquee is shown

-Many photo printers come with software that allow the easy printing of photos and include a built in cropping tool, allowing you to crop the photo to the desired printing size.
+Many photo printers come with software that allow the easy printing of photos and include a built in cropping tool (whose aspect ratio will match the paper size you have chosen), allowing you to crop the photo to the desired printing size.

 Emailing Photos

 One of my pet peeves is digital photo bloat and this is especially true when it comes to emailing photos.
 There is no point in sending "just to see" photos of a larger viewing size than a normal computer screen - it's just annoying.
+Plus it adds to email bloat to have file sizes ten times bigger than they need to be (6 Mb vs 600 kb).
 These images should be reduced in both pixel dimensions and computer file size.
 Some of you will have software that came with your camera that will automatically do this for you.
 Others will have to rely on separate photo software.
-My recommendation for emailing size is a photo with a horizontal dimension of about 800 pixels and a JPEG compression of between 35 to 50%.
-My favourite program to change digital photos for emailing is Breezebrowser, but I'll outline procedure for Windows XP, Adobe Photoshop and Irfanview as well:
+My recommendation for emailing size is a photo with a horizontal dimension of about 1280 pixels and a JPEG quality of about 60.
+My favourite program to change the size of digital photos for emailing is Breezebrowser (super fast and easy), but I'll outline procedure for Windows, Adobe Photoshop and Irfanview as well:

 Adobe Photoshop Method

-8. The next dialog box are your JPEG options, choose Quality 5 or less.
+- The next dialog box are your JPEG options, choose Quality 5 or 6.

 Irfanview Method